-We conduct our business on a global basis, with approximately 73% of our 2014 net sales occurring outside the United States.
+We conduct our business on a global basis, with approximately 72% of our net sales for the LTM Period occurring outside the United States.
 We anticipate that international sales will continue to represent a substantial portion of our net sales and that our strategy for continued growth and profitability will entail further international expansion, particularly in emerging markets.
-Changes in local and regional economic conditions could affect product demand in our non-U.S. operations.
+Changes in local and regional economic conditions could affect product demand in our non-U.S. operations, including our Venezuelan operations.
 Specifically, our financial results could be affected by changes in trade, monetary and fiscal policies, laws and regulations, or other activities of U.S. and non-U.S. governments, agencies and similar organizations.
 These conditions include, but are not limited to, changes in a country's or region's social, economic or political conditions, trade regulations affecting production, pricing and marketing of products, local labor conditions and regulations, reduced protection of intellectual property rights in some countries, changes in the regulatory or legal environment, restrictions on currency exchange activities, burdensome taxes and tariffs and other trade barriers, as well as the imposition of economic or other trade sanctions, each of which could impact our ability to do business in certain jurisdictions or with certain persons.
 Our international operations also present risks associated with terrorism, political hostilities, war and other civil disturbances, the occurrence of which could lead to reduced net sales and profitability.
 Our international sales and operations are also sensitive to changes in foreign national priorities, including government budgets.